boudicca-events/boudicca.events/docs/DATA_MODEL.md

 ## Overview

+TODO i think this overview is too specific already

 Boudicca's most basic data structure is an Entry, which is a collection of Key->Value Pairs, which are called Properties.
 Those keys and values are both UTF-8 encoded strings and represent information about the entry.
 For example `name`->`My Entry` would be a Property with key "name" and value "My Entry" and could represent the name of this Entry.